AustinCodingAcademy/aca-node/README.md

 Write a program that will use readline to take user input.
 The input will follow certain rules which is our syntax.
 * Calculator
-  * The input will be similiar to  `x + y`.
+  * The input will be similar to  `x + y`.
 We can add, subtract, multiply or divide.
 Determine the 2 numbers, determine the math operator and output the result

 * Bool
   * The input will be `X > Y`.
 We can compare <, >, ===, !==. return `true` or `false`

 * Variable
   * The input will be `let whatever = “something”`, if the user then types in the variable name, it should print it back out

 * Bonus
   * Combine the functionality so you can assign a bool or number into a variable